Cartilage Piercing: Types, Healing, Pain, Cost, Jewelry, Gauge, Aftercare, Cleaning

 Conch piercings are located at the conch or “concha” portion of your ear, which is the inner middle portion of the ear that looks similar to a conch shell.
 They go through the ear’s cartilage, which is more hard and dense than the ear lobe.

-On a scale from one to ten, conch piercings can rate around a 7 or an 8.
+On a scale from one to ten, Conch piercings can rate around a 7 or an 8.
 However, the actual pain level will depend on the individual and their pain tolerance.

 Conch piercings are usually done with a stud, but you can also use hoops or barbells.
 This is a versatile ear piercing.

-An orbital conch piercing blends aspects of the outer conch and double conch.
+An Orbital Conch piercing blends aspects of the outer conch and double conch.
 There are two piercing holes but just one piece of jewelry.

 Two holes are pierced at the outer portion of your ear with a single cartilage hoop passing through them both.
 It gives the idea of an orbit, circling your ear.